 Exploring All Perspectives, Even Unpopular Ones, is Part of the Liberal Arts Experience

-Gender critical feminists point out that biological women have been discriminated against for millennia, have fought long and hard to gain equal rights with biological men, and have a right to have biologically-female-only spaces.
-One point they argue is that many biological girls in high school pay for their college with sports scholarships, and if biological males who transition to trans females are allowed to play in female sports then they’re going to dominate the scholarships.
+Gender critical feminists state that biological women have been discriminated against for millennia, have fought long and hard to gain equal rights with biological men, and have a right to have biologically-female-only spaces.

 Trans activists point out that the trans community has long been discriminated against, denied the right to change their bodies how they want, denied the right to marry or adopt children, and have some of the highest rates of suicide.
 They argue that excluding trans females from biologically-female spaces is a continuation of historical discrimination through the present day; that it’s ethically and morally wrong.

 This is a debate that has created much division in the field of feminist and gender studies.

 What’s certain is that analyzing this debate in a liberal arts context can provide needed depth to these issues, that includes looking at how they intersect with race, religion, culture, history, philosophy, economics, and ethics.
 This debate represents the intersection of entire fields that are right at home in a liberal arts degree program: